mindymallory/PriceAnalysis/docs/14-BeefCattleMarkets.md

-# Beef Cattle Markets and the Livestock Crush
+# Cattle Markets and the Livestock Crush

-## Introduction

 This chapter covers the basic production cycle and ownership structures in beef cattle markets.
 We cover cow-calf, backgrounder, and finisher/feedlot operations.
 We discuss the basic geography of beef cattle production, and various biological constraints that impact market prices.

-## Beef Cattle Production

 In the United States, beef cattle production tends to be segmented between cow-calf operations that keep a breeding herd of cows for the purposes of having calves for sale every year; backgrounder operations that buy 'light' calves and feed them grain until they are big enough to go to a finisher or feedlot operation where the calves are fed a grain-based diet until they are big enough to slaughter.
 These three stages of the production process are usually managed by independent firms, so that the cow-calf operator is a different entity than the backgrounder, who is a different entity than the finisher.
 There are cases of more vertically integrated operations, but this is relatively rare.